-Healthy low sugar snack recipes to make for kids’ snack time or for work from home munchies
+Healthy low sugar snack recipes to make for kids’ snack time during home-based learning or for work from home munchies

 Hands up if you are getting regular snack attacks while working from home?
 Rather than reach for the nearest crisp packet or biscuit tin (with all that added salt, sugar and refined ingredients), treat yourself to these wholesome, healthier snacks.
 We’ve asked our fave foodie writers and nutritionists to contribute a healthy recipe that’s easy to whizz up with the kids (some don’t even require cooking!) so that you can all nibble something delicious without the guilt.

 Healthy snack recipes for kids and adults

 Healthy Snickers Energy Bar Recipe

 “Who doesn’t love a Snickers bar?
 But they are so packed with sugar it’s not something we want our kids to be eating on regular basis.
 So instead, I have borrowed the flavours (peanuts, salt, chocolate) to create what I think might be the most delicious, healthy snack bar ever.
 And the best thing – you don’t even need to cook them!”